Codecademy/docs/content/typescript/concepts/assignability/assignability.md

 ## When/where assignability takes place

-TypeScript perfoms assignability checks whenever a value is being assigned into another location in the computer's memory, such as:
+TypeScript performs assignability checks whenever a value is being assigned into another location in the computer's memory, such as:

 - Assigning values to variables.
 - Passing arguments to functions.